petros-d/docs/cloud/scheduler-logs.md

 Astronomer Cloud pulls scheduler logs directly from your Airflow deployment and shows them in the **Logs** tab of the Astronomer UI.
 Logging is essential for troubleshooting and monitoring the health of your DAGs.
 This guide explains how to access and manage your Deployments' scheduler logs via the Astronomer Cloud UI.
 For more information about viewing logs in a local Airflow environment, including Webserver and Worker logs, see [Access Airflow Component Logs](test-and-troubleshoot-locally.md#access-airflow-component-logs).

-## Access Deployment Logs
+## Access Scheduler Logs

-You can access logs for all of your Deployments through the Logs icon in the Astronomer UI sidebar:
+You can access scheduler logs for all of your Deployments through the Logs icon in the Astronomer UI sidebar:

 ![Logs icon and button](/img/docs/log-location.png)